Only logged in customers who have purchased this product may leave a review.

 Buddha Bamboo (佛肚竹子) (1.50m)

-Bamboo grows in clumps and is non-invasive in China.
-Stems generate unique fattened stem segments that mimic the roundness of a Buddha’s belly, giving rise to the plant’s popular name, “Buddha’s belly bamboo.”
+Bamboo grows in clumps and Stems generate unique fattened stem segments that mimic the roundness of a Buddha’s belly, giving rise to the plant’s popular name, “Buddha’s belly bamboo.”
 When the plant is stressed, such as from dryness or being root bound in a container, the swelling stem segments become more noticeable.
 If the new growth is straight and without producing “bellies,” stress it.
 This is a fast-growing plant ideal for establishing a rapid hedge or adding structure to a newly planted area.

 Plant Feed: Slow release feed in spring.